mirjak/draft-trammell-optional-security-not/draft-trammell-optional-security-not.md

 This document describes and examines this problem, and provides guidance for future evolution of the protocol, based on current work in network measurement and usable security research.

+{{I-D.kuehlewind-taps-crypto-sep}} further analyses existing security protocol and notes that they often consist of three logically distinct components: transport, control (handshake), and record protection.
+Separating these functions can provide higher flexibility for new protocols to use and implement encryption and authentication.
+Even if security is used and required on different layers of the stack, to protect header information or functions of that protocol, only one handshake between the same two entities would be nessecary.
+Further, the transport used for the handshake does not need to be same as used to the actual data exchange.
+Increasing flexibility here simplifies the introduction of security functions where needed and actually provides security as a function compontent to each layer, rather than separating it out into the separate layer which has the risk to be optionally blocked or disabled.

 # Problem statement